python-babel/babel/docs/dev.rst

 Unicode is a big deal in Babel.
 Here is how the rules are set up:

 *   internally everything is unicode that makes sense to have as unicode.
-    The exception to this rule are things which on Python 2 traditionally have been bytes.
-For example file names on Python 2 should be treated as bytes wherever possible.
 *   Encode / decode at boundaries explicitly.
 Never assume an encoding in a way it cannot be overridden.  utf-8 should be generally considered the default encoding.
-*   Dot not use ``unicode_literals``, instead use the ``u''`` string syntax.
-The reason for this is that the former introduces countless of unicode problems by accidentally upgrading strings to unicode which should not be.  (docstrings for instance).

 Dates and Timezones
 -------------------